-Evelyn Joan Jeanetta Alexander was born on 10 October 1914, in Calgary, Alberta, Canada.
-She had at least 1 son and 1 daughter with Earl George Leatham.
-She died on 22 July 2007, in Lopez, San Juan, Washington, United States, at the age of 92, and was buried in Lopez Union Cemetery, Lopez, San Juan, Washington, United States.
+Evelyn Joan Jeanetta Alexander was born on 10 October 1914, in Calgary, Alberta, Canada as the daughter of William L Alexander and Mildred Fallon.
+She married Earl George Leatham in 1939, in Calgary, Alberta, Canada.
+They were the parents of at least 1 son and 1 daughter.
+She lived in Brentwood, Allegheny, Pennsylvania, United States in 1950.
+She died on 22 July 2007, in Whatcom, Washington, United States, at the age of 92, and was buried in Lopez Union Cemetery, Lopez, San Juan, Washington, United States.